phpcfdi/csf-scraper/README.md

 [![Software License][badge-license]][license]
 [![Build Status][badge-build]][build]

-> Obtiene los datos fiscales actuales de una persona moral/fisica dado su RFC y CIFID.
+> Obtiene los datos fiscales actuales de una persona moral o física dado su RFC y CIFID.

 :us: The documentation of this project is in spanish as this is the natural language for intended audience.